spalfonsos/Tutorial_hpc_extended/tutorial/02_class2.md

       print(f"Weights saved to: {save_path}")
    ```
    - run the previous code in the login node to get the weights, this is in the resnet50_model_weights, python resnet50w_download.py

+# 💻 6.
+Launching an interactive Jupyter session

 Now lets ask for the interactive section, in this case

 salloc --account=def-cbravo --gpus=a100_2g.10gb:1 --cpus-per-task=1 --mem-per-cpu=2G --time=0:40:00 srun $VIRTUAL_ENV/bin/notebook.sh

 -In the file lets change some parts to be able to run it in the interactive session (Remmber to use  in your local terminal ssh -L 8888:ngXXXX.narval.calcul.quebec:XXXX salfonso@narval.alliancecan.ca)

     * Coment all the pip statements and the unzip comment since that we did previously

     * After the first model is trained change

     model_path = "/content/drive/MyDrive/Colab Notebooks/DL in Banking Book/DeepLearningInBankingBook/TextBook_Lab/c2_best_simple_cnn_1e-5_top.pth" to
     model_path = "best_simple_cnn.pth"

-    * And in the sectio Training a ResNet-50 for Loan Delinquency Prediction
+    * And in the section Training a ResNet-50 for Loan Delinquency Prediction

     Add the WEIGHTS_PATH = "resnet50_model_weights/resnet50_imagenet.pth"
     and change  self.backbone = models.resnet50(weights='DEFAULT') to :
     self.backbone = models.resnet50(weights=None)
     self.backbone.load_state_dict(torch.load(WEIGHTS_PATH)

     * change the plt.savefig('/content/drive/MyDrive/Colab Notebooks/DL in Banking Book/Images/C2_SmoothGradCam.pdf') to
     plt.savefig('C2_SmoothGradCam.pdf')

-### Converting the script to .py and submit the job
+# 📄 8.
+Converting the notebook into a Python script

 Since for runing the scripts in an interactive session has a time limit and the connection could be fragile (internet connection-tunnel).
 This is usually used for looking all is runing fine and to get a sense about the time and resources that were used.

 In the following part we are going to convert the notebook file to a python, in the class folder convert the file to .py script